 Jackson Center is a tiny borough located in the state of Pennsylvania.
-With a population of 188 people and just one neighborhood, Jackson Center is the 1095th largest community in Pennsylvania.
-Jackson Center has an unusually large stock of pre-World War II architecture, making it one of the older and more historic boroughs.
+With a population of 187 people and just one neighborhood, Jackson Center is the 1095th largest community in Pennsylvania.
+Much of the housing stock in Jackson Center was built prior to World War II, making it one of the older and more historic boroughs in the country.

 Because occupations involving physical labor dominate the local economy, Jackson Center is generally considered to be a blue-collar town.
 42.19% of the Jackson Center workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Jackson Center is a borough of service providers, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Jackson Center who work in sales jobs (10.94%), maintenance occupations (7.81%), and food service (6.25%).